-Prior to your admission to the M.A.T. program you need to complete Elementary coursework and state-required content exams.
-While enrolled in the M.A.T. program you will complete coursework and have school-based placements to prepare you to teach at the Elementary level.
+Before your admission to the M.A.T. program, you need to complete Elementary coursework and state-required content exams.
+While enrolled in the M.A.T. program, you will complete coursework and have school-based placements to prepare you to teach at the Elementary level.

-One part of preparing to teach Elementary is a developing foundational knowledge in the core academic subject areas of English, Math, Science, and Social Studies.
+One part of preparing to teach Elementary is developing foundational knowledge in the core academic subject areas of English, Maths, Science, and Social Studies.
 Though it is not required, we highly recommend taking at least one undergraduate course in each of these core areas.
 Suggested courses include:

 You must pass the two-part National Evaluations System's exam (NES) in Elementary Education and submit scores from an approved basic skills test.
 No specific passing score is required for basic skills.
-Scores are used as a formative instrument to determine a candidate's basic skill level in reading, writing, and mathematics.
+Scores are used as a formative instrument to determine a candidate's basic reading, writing, and mathematics skill level.

 |BASIC SKILLS TESTING||CONTENT AREA TESTING|